 The Clear 2.0 project has accompanied consumers through all the stages leading to the purchase and the correct efficient use of domestic renewable and low-carbon energy technologies.
-It also focused as well on changing behaviour and optimisation of existing installations.
+It also focused as well on changing behavior and optimization of existing installations.

-The four major barriers (awareness, behaviour, stability of legislation and price) to the investment in RES were directly addressed with the aim to achieve a higher consumer engagement.
+The four major barriers (awareness, behavior, stability of legislation and price) to the investment in RES were directly addressed with the aim to achieve a higher consumer engagement.